mlopezd/mlopezd.github.io/index.md

 sudo qemu-system-i386 -boot a -fda /dev/sdX
 ```

 It will probably ask for a new date and time, just hit enter twice to skip it.
-This will happen at every boot, if it annoys you too much, you can create a AUTOEXEC.BAT file with just the line "@ECHO OFF", that will stop it from asking a date and time at every boot.
+This will happen at every boot, if it annoys you too much, you can prevent it creating an AUTOEXEC.BAT file with just the line "@ECHO OFF" on it.

 You can close the prompt window.

 ### Copy your BIOS update tools

 Now we have a bootable DOS USB stick, with the minimum files to be able to boot.
-You can mount the USB stick in Ubuntu using your file manager and copy the update BIOS tools on it (Usually a ROM or BIN file, and a FLASH.EXE or similar executable, depends on each manufacturer).
+You can remount the USB stick in Ubuntu using your file manager and copy the manufaturer's provided update BIOS tools on it (Usually a ROM or BIN file, and a FLASH.EXE or similar executable).

 Your USB is ready now!
-Plug it in your workstation/server and remember to select to boot from USB during the boot process or in the BIOS settings.
+Plug it in your workstation/server and remember to select to boot from USB during the boot process or in the BIOS settings ;)